srbhklkrn/fluent-plugin-tkgi-metadata-parser/README.md

 5. Create a new Pull Request

 ## TODO:
-Remove grok parser dependency to parse syslog.
+Remove grok parser dependency to parse syslog initially.